- Health and Safety

 Chronic Health Conditions

-Students with chronic health conditions (ie. diabetes, asthma, etc.) may enroll at Grand Rapids Christian Schools and will be eligible for accommodations, modifications, interventions of the regular classroom, curriculum, or school activity with every effort made to provide them the same access to education as students without disabilities.
+Students with chronic health conditions (ie. diabetes, asthma, etc.) may enroll at Grand Rapids Christian Schools and will be eligible for accommodations, modifications, and interventions of the regular classroom, curriculum, or school activity with every effort made to provide them the same access to education as students without disabilities.
 Designated staff will be provided with appropriate training specific to procedures in order to assist students’ needs.

 Life-Threatening Allergy Policy